ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Extensibility is a vital feature of the SCITT architecture, so that requirements from various applications can be accommodated while always ensuring interoperability with respect to registration procedures and corresponding auditability and accountability.
 For simplicity, the scope of this document is limited to use cases originating from the software supply chain domain, but the specification defined is applicable to any other type of supply chain statements (also referred to as value-add graphs), for example, statements about hardware supply chains.

-This document also defines message structures for signed statements and defines a profile for COSE receipts {{-RECEIPTS}}, i.e., countersignatures with metadata).
+This document also defines message structures for signed statements and defines a profile for COSE receipts {{-RECEIPTS}}, i.e., signed verifiable data structure proofs).
 These message structures are based on the Concise Binary Object Representation Standard {{-CBOR}} and corresponding signing is facilitated via the CBOR Object Signing and Encryption Standard {{-COSE}}.
 The messages structures are defined using the Concise Data Definition Language {{-CDDL}}.
 The signed statements and receipts signatures are based on the COSE_Sign1 specification in {{Section 4.2 of -COSE}}.